Elder, Health and Disability: Protecting the rights of elders, preserving access to health care and disability benefits

 Our major priorities include:

-• Protecting the rights of the most vulnerable elders including those in nursing homes and/or under guardianship by representing them in nursing home eviction cases and ensuring that their due process rights are protected in guardianship proceedings.
+Protecting the rights of the most vulnerable elders including those in nursing homes and/or under guardianship by representing them in nursing home eviction cases and in cases where they are seeking to exit these institutional settings and to rejoin the community.

 Read more about the GBLS Elder, Health and Disability Unit’s direct client services.